Posted: 03/08/2021 | by Olivia

 Lake Grubb

 Reel in some panfish along the banks for Lake Grubb.
-For smallmouth bass, you’ll have to fish in deeper parts of the lake.
+For largemouth bass fishing, you’ll have to fish in deeper parts of the lake.

 Hammer Creek